Skip to main content

 Accounts on First Login (JIT)

-Nothing extra to set up — this is what runs when SCIM is off.
+Nothing extra to set up.
+This is what runs when SCIM is off.
 An account is made the first time a person signs in.
-Good for getting started fast; it can't remove people, so add SCIM when you need that.
+Good for getting started fast.
+It can't remove people, so add SCIM when you need that.

-What Teams Build With Idaptive on Files.com
+How Teams Use Idaptive on Files.com

 Signing In Through Idaptive